elliotdwilliams/elliotdwilliams.github.io/_pages/about.md

 ***

 The theme for this site is based on [Reverie](https://github.com/amitmerchant1990/reverie), copyright by Amit Merchant.
+The icon is designed by Reion, available from the [Noun Project](https://thenounproject.com/icon/library-6492901/).